-In order to be able to send push messages to your app, you need to have certifications from Google's Firebase Cloud Messaging (FCM).
+To send push messages to your app, you must have certifications from Google's Firebase Cloud Messaging (FCM).

 Obtaining Firebase Cloud Messaging credentials